MarTech Meaning- What is MarTech & Why Is It Important

 Billing

-Last but not least, another key difference is how martech and adtech handle billing.
+Lastly, another key difference is how MarTech and adtech handle billing.

 Adtech platforms, on the other hand, often use a commission-based system.
 Advertisers might need to meet a minimum spending amount and are charged based on the number of clicks or sales generated from their ads.